The Renters Rights Act Information Centre

 Tessa Shepperson – Preparing for the Renters Rights Act – 2 January 2026

-There was also a Local Authority conference on 8 October.
+There was a Local Authority conference on 8 October.
 The recordings of this can be purchased here.

 The Renters Rights Act: If you want to see the actual legislation.